This section will review best practices for administering blood transfusions. The discussion is not meant to be definitive or all inclusive.

 product and transfusion data (transfusionist identity, donor unit no., time started, etc.), and outcome information.

-This example includes is a place to record additional information, such as patient
+Some sample forms includes is a place to record additional information, such as patient

 - informed consent for transfusion exists